pegahchavoshi/Global-COVID-Vaccine-Tracker/README.md

 In addition, the project's use of various visualizations, such as the interactive world map and scatter plots, allow for a deeper understanding of the vaccination progress and its correlation with other factors such as GDP.
 The inclusion of frequently asked questions about COVID-19 vaccines also helps address common concerns and promote vaccine education.

-Overall, I believe that the this project has the potential to make a difference in the ongoing battle against COVID-19.
+Overall, I believe that this project has the potential to make a difference in the ongoing battle against COVID-19.
 With the help of this tool, we can stay informed, promote vaccination efforts, and work towards a healthier and safer world for all.